indigobio/Graphic-Design-Process/README.md

 ### **UI Document:**

 The UI document is the Figma file that I used for the UI design.
-Based on the needs od a project, I would also put the design system in the Figma.
+Based on the needs of a project, I would also put the design system in the Figma.

 https://www.figma.com/file/kNdNgzUKWOgAV2Pq1KwpkV/Exent-IQ?node-id=2136%3A4287